 Before we get into detail about 5g test network performance, it’s best to explain what it is.
 5g is the newest generation of mobile broadband technology that will supplement, if not replace, carriers’ 4G connections.
 On a 5G network, users will see substantially faster upload and download speeds.
 Latency, or the length of time required for device-to-network communication, will also decrease.

 How 5G Works

 Now that we’ve explained 5G, we’ll show you how it works.
 Unlike LTE, a 5G network operates on three spectrum bands.
 The Low-band spectrum is anything below 1GHz, and it’s commonly used by carriers for LTE.
 That bandwidth is rapidly running out.
 Mid-band spectrum offers lower latency and faster speeds, but it doesn’t penetrate buildings very well.
 The High-band spectrum delivers high 5G performance with very low latency.

-The ITU (International Telecommunication Union) develops tech standards for communications technologies and it sets guidelines for interoperability and spectrum usage.
+The ITU (International Telecommunication Union) develops tech standards for communications technologies and wireless network services it sets guidelines for interoperability and spectrum usage.
 In 2012, the ITU created a program for the establishment of minimum 5G requirements.
 Here’s a brief rundown of the ITU’s standards.

 - 5G will offer data speeds of up to 10Gbps uplink and 20Gbps downlink.
 That’s not the speed you’ll get; it’s the speed shared by every user on a cell.

 - While those peak data rates sound impressive, actual speeds will be lower.
 Specs call for download speeds of 100Mbps and uploads approaching 50Mbps.

 - Latency, or the time required to send data from point to point, is expected to be at less than four milliseconds.